Last date modified: 2026-Jul-13

 Use this template to customize a response to the requester letting them know additional information is required to process the request.

-The template contains prompts that you can use to customize your email, along with merged fields that pulled data directly from the existing record.
-You can use the template as is or edit it to suit your specific need.
+The template contains prompts that you can use to customize your email, along with merged fields that pull data directly from the existing record.
+You can use the template as is or edit it to suit your specific needs.

 You can edit templates to customize them for your agency.
 See Letter Template Management for details.